Sidrti/AgensiumBackendV2/docs2/V2_ARCHITECTURE_PLAN.md

 ---

-## Phase 6: Deployment Configuration
+## Phase 5: Deployment Configuration

 **Goal:** Orchestrate all these moving parts.

-### 6.1.
+### 5.1.
 Concepts & Definitions

 - **Docker:**
   - _What is it?_ A platform that packages your application and all its dependencies (Python, libraries, OS settings) into a "container."
   - _Why use it?_ It ensures the app runs exactly the same on your laptop as it does on the production server.
 - **Docker Compose:**
   - _What is it?_ A tool for defining and running multi-container Docker applications.
-  - _Usage:_ It lets you start the API, the Worker, the Database, and Redis all with one command: `docker-compose up`.
+  - _Usage:_ It lets you start the API, the Worker, and Redis all with one command: `docker-compose up`.

-### 6.2.
+### 5.2.
 Implementation Steps

 1.  **Create `docker-compose.yml`:**

     ```yaml
     version: "3.8"
     services:
-      # The Database Service
-      db:
-        image: mysql:8
-        environment:
-          MYSQL_USER: user
-          MYSQL_PASSWORD: password
-          MYSQL_DATABASE: agensium
-          MYSQL_ROOT_PASSWORD: rootpassword
-        ports:
-          - "3306:3306"

       # The Message Broker Service
       redis:
         image: redis:7